-What a surprise to find out that I was quoted in The Washington Post today talking about travel and climate change!
+What a surprise to find out that I was quoted in The Washington Post today!
+I’m featured talking about travel and climate change.
 You can read the original article on their website by clicking this link.

-Christopher Elliott, a well-respected travel journalist and travel ombudsman who I have followed for years through his career (including National Geographic Traveler), interviewed me about climate change and how it is impacting travel this summer.
+Christopher Elliott, a well-respected travel journalist and travel ombudsman, interviewed me.
+I have followed Chris’s work for years through his career (including National Geographic Traveler).

-As an RVer who traveled to National Parks all summer, I was surprised (and sick, quite literally) from the shockingly high temperatures recorded just 10 miles from the Canadian border in Glacier National Park.
-As well as every National Park we went to.
+As an RVer who traveled to National Parks all summer, I was surprised (and sick, quite literally) from the shockingly high temperatures we found.
+And we were just 10 miles from the Canadian border in Glacier National Park.

 I actually had heat exhaustion on the first day we got to Glacier National Park and was sick for several hours.
 Our truck even overheated on the way to Glacier National Park, too, going up a steep grade in mid-90s weather in July.